astrolabsoftware/grafink/README.md

   }
   // VertexLoader batch settings vertexLoader {
-    batchSize = 100
+    // Currently not being used, intended to batch the janusgraph vertex loading transactions batchSize = 100
     // The vertices created from the data will be labelled as this label label = "alert"